bdring/Grbl_Esp32/Grbl_Esp32/src/Spindles/H2ASpindle.md

 - RE
 - RO = RX (can be any D pin, 3.3V or 5V)

-If you're not sure if your board can handle the RX signal (which can be a bit higher than 3.3V), you should add a voltage level converter (or a simple voltage divider).
-The normal Arduino's handle the RX signal just fine in my test setup, but the DUE needed a voltage level converter.
+An ESP32 cannot handle 5V unfortunately.
+So you either have to use a voltage level converter for that, or use a 3.3V RS485 board.

 ## VFD settings